MillerRabin/thinker-robot/readme.md

 * The claw x must be at 95 mm from arm center
 * The claw y must be at 0 mm from arm center
 * The claw z must be at 25 mm from arm base
+* The claw y logical angle must be -90 degrees

 ![Positioning](/docs/images/positioning.png "Positioning")